atlas-brown/slowpoke/INSTRUCTIONS.md

 ```console
 $ ./run_functional.sh
 ```
-This will predict the throughput of the `online-boutique` benchmark after optimizing the execution time of the `productCatalog` service by 1 ms and compare the result against the ground truth.
+This will predict the throughput of the `online-boutique` benchmark after optimizing the execution time of the `cart` service by 1 ms and compare the result against the ground truth.

 The reviewer should expect to see a file created at `results/boutique_tiny.log`, and at the end of it something like
 ```console